pagopa/io-backend/README.md

      authentication session (associated to a session token)
   2. subsequent requests to the backend will be authenticated via a bearer session token

-See the sequence diagram [here](https://www.planttext.com/?text=PO_H2e9044NVzolc1w9teJ9KQa5qqUrPH8TOqDrbTepy-xOY47eSEFVSEsdWddYP9o7EtiFk28hSSqtWKcZOJ-vkx0aj6rvbVZ2Zxxv7PqOXFkGx8dELm5Lh1OIZ8HmOs44aQLNEM1OY4XktgjiexqD0OkDivcnOPgGMwM46t8X_Mz0YzOomn0G4326cDbXS_jVl8IjbKUckANBP59cMTTNTcbA85EqO7tu1)
+See the sequence diagram [here](https://github.com/teamdigitale/italia-backend/doc/images/authentication_process.svg)

 ### User authentication

-When a client wants to login with the backend it will call the `/login` endpoint with the IDP entityID as parameter in the query string.
-The backend will then build an authorization URL and performs a redirect to the chosen IDP.
+When a client (the mobile app or a browser) wants to login with the backend it will call the `/login` endpoint with the IDP entityID as parameter in the query string.
+The backend will then builds an authorization URL and performs a redirect to the chosen IDP.
 The authentication process will continue to the IDP website.
 If the authentication process ends with success the IDP will redirect the client to an HTML page with a form that will auto-post itself to the `/assertionConsumerService` endpoint with a SAMLResponse as an hidden field.
-The backend will then parse and validate the SAMLResponse to extract all the user attributes, then it generates an unique token and saves an User object to the `SessionStorage` service using the token as key.
+The backend will parse and validate the SAMLResponse to extract all the user attributes (fiscal code, first name, last name, email), then it will generates an unique alphanumeric string as token and saves an User object to the `SessionStorage` service using the token as key.
 Finally the backend will redirect the client to the value of the environment variable `CLIENT_REDIRECTION_URL` with the token in the query string.
 The client must saves the token and use it in all API request.

 ### Token authentication

 All API requests sent by the client to the backend must have an `Authorization: Bearer` header with the value of the token obtained from the SPID authentication process.
+The token is used to retrieve the User object from the `SessionStorage` service.

 ## How to run the application